dos1/flow3r-firmware/docs/badge/usage.rst

 - ``Show FPS``: Displays FPS overlay.
 - ``Debug: ftop``: Prints a task cpu load and memory report every 5 seconds on the USB serial port.
 - ``Touch Overlay``: If a petal is pressed the positional output is displayed in an overlay.

+A settings file with more options including headphone and speaker max/min volume and volume adjust step is on the flash filesystem at ``/settings.json``.

 Graphics Mode
 ^^^^^^^^^^^^^